History of ethanol fuel in Brazil: Flex-fuel motorcycles

 The latest innovation within the Brazilian flexible-fuel technology is the development of flex-fuel motorcycles.
 In 2007 Magneti Marelli presented the first motorcycle with flex technology.
 Delphi Automotive Systems also presented in 2007 its own injection technology for motorcycles.
 Besides the flexibility in the choice of fuels, a main objective of the fuel-flex motorcycles is to reduce CO2 emissions by 20 percent, and savings in fuel consumption in the order of 5% to 10% are expected.

 The first flex fuel motorcycle was launched to the Brazilian market by Honda in March 2009.
 Produced by its local subsidiary Moto Honda da Amazônia, the CG 150 Titan Mix is sold for around US$2,700.
 Because the motorcycle does not have a secondary gas tank for a cold start like the Brazilian flex cars do, the fuel tank must have at least 20% of gasoline to avoid start up problems at temperatures below 15 °C. The motorcycle's panel includes a gauge to warn the driver about the actual ethanol-gasoline mix in the storage tank.
 During the first eight months after its market launch the CG 150 Titan Mix has sold 139,059 motorcycles, capturing a 10.6% market share, and ranking second in sales of new motorcycles in the Brazilian market in 2009.

-In September 2009, Honda launched a second flexible-fuel motorcycle, the on-off road NXR 150 Bros Mix.
+In September 2009, Honda launched a second flexible-fuel motorcycle, the on-off-road NXR 150 Bros Mix.
 By December 2010 both Honda flexible-fuel motorcycles had reached cumulative production of 515,726 units, representing an 18.1% market share of the Brazilian new motorcycle sales in that year.
 As of January 2011 there were four flex-fuel motorcycle models available in the market.
 During 2011 a total of 956,117 flex-fuel motorcycles were produced, raising its market share to 56.7%.
 Since their inception in 2009 almost 1.5 million flexible-fuel motorcycles had been produced in the country through December 2011, and the two million mark was reached in August 2012.

 New generation of flex engines

 The Brazilian subsidiaries of Magneti Marelli, Delphi and Bosch have developed and announced the introduction in 2009 of a new flex engine generation that eliminates the need for the secondary gasoline tank by warming the ethanol fuel during starting, and allowing flex vehicles to do a normal cold start at temperatures as low as -5 °C, the lowest temperature expected anywhere in the Brazilian territory.
-Another improvement is the reduction of fuel consumption and tailpipe emissions, between 10% to 15% as compared to flex motors sold in 2008.
+Another improvement is the reduction of fuel consumption and tailpipe emissions, between 10% and 15% as compared to flex motors sold in 2008.
 In March 2009 Volkswagen do Brasil launched the Polo E-Flex, the first flex fuel model without an auxiliary tank for cold start.
 The Flex Start system used by the Polo was developed by Bosch.